GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 ### Revoke a key

-Slack tokens are very convenient because the have the power to revoke themselves thanks to the [auth.revoke API method](https://api.slack.com/methods/auth.revoke)!
+Slack tokens are very convenient because they have the power to revoke themselves thanks to the [auth.revoke API method](https://api.slack.com/methods/auth.revoke)!
 Easy as a command line:

 ```
 curl "https://slack.com/api/auth.revoke?token=xoxp-YOUR-TOKEN-HERE"